brikis98/yevgeniy-brikman-homepage/_posts/2008-05-30-why-i-probably-wont-be-buying-mac-any.md

 However, for my purposes, Windows does get the job done just a little smoother and cheaper (esp. the hardware).
 If I can ween myself from gaming (or let the lack of quality games do the job for me), I may even switch to Ubuntu some day.
-Free definitely has it's advantages.
+Free definitely has its advantages.